AdamSchmidty/Leetcode-Nudger/README.md

 ## Credits

-- NeetCode 250 problem list curated by [NeetCode](https://neetcode.io/)
+- NeetCode problem lists curated by [NeetCode](https://neetcode.io/)
 - Built with Chrome Extension Manifest V3

 ---

 **Good luck with your grinding! 💪**

 Remember: The only way out is through.
-Stay focused and you'll complete all 250 problems!
+Stay focused and you'll complete all your problems!